darktjm/ebaz/README.md

   - `demo` - against my better judgement, I have included my simple demo which exercises the components I want: LEDs, pushbuttons, speaker, LCD, USB UART (echos @115200), ethernet passthrough, and HDMI.
-Currently, HDMI doesn't work, and I have no idea why.
-There also seems to be an issue with the LCD backlight, even though another demo I have (the ulx3s-misc collatz example ported to the ebaz) seems to work, at least in that regard.
+There seems to be an issue with the LCD backlight, even though another demo I have (the ulx3s-misc collatz example ported to the ebaz) seems to work, at least in that regard.
 Parts were taken from other projects which were